Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Introduction

-\textbf{(3) Higher stability of the perturbed results (Theorem \ref{kk} and \ref{ss}).} We theoretically show that the accuracy of the perturbed $f(\bm{x})$ obtained by the proposed R1SMG is more stable than the other mechanisms.
-By ``stable'', we mean that it is less likely for R1SMG to generate noise with large magnitude that overwhelms $f(\bm{x})$.
+\textbf{(3) Higher stability of the perturbed results (Theorem \ref{kk} and \ref{ss}).} We theoretically show that the accuracy of the perturbed $f(\bm{x})$ obtained by the R1SMG mechanism is more stable than the other mechanisms.
+By ``stable'', we mean that it is less likely for the R1SMG mechanism to generate noise with large magnitude that overwhelms $f(\bm{x})$.

-\textbf{(4) Applications.} We perform three case studies, including differentially private 2D histogram query, principal component analysis, and deep learning, to validate that the proposed R1SMG can significantly boost the utility of various applications by introducing less noise.
+\textbf{(4) Applications.} We perform three case studies, including differentially private 2D histogram query, principal component analysis, and deep learning, to validate that the R1SMG mechanism can achieve better data utility in various applications by introducing less noise, i.e., less is more.

+Table \ref{table:all-compare} summarizes and compares our proposed R1SMG mechanism with the classic Gaussian mechanism and its variants from the perspective of expected accuracy loss parameterized by the noise parameters and utility stability.

 \textbf{Roadmap.} We review the preliminaries for this study in Section \ref{sec:pre}.
 Next, we identify the curse of full-rank covariance matrices in various types of Gaussian mechanisms in Section \ref{sec:curse}.
 In Section \ref{sec:evidence}, we revisit Dwork and Roth's proof, and identify a previously ignored clue that motivates our work.
-After that, we formally develop R1SMG in Section \ref{sec:redfrog}.
-In Section \ref{utility}, we analyze the utility stability achieved by R1SMG and theoretically compare it with other mechanisms.
+After that, we formally develop the R1SMG mechanism in Section \ref{sec:redfrog}.
+In Section \ref{utility}, we analyze the utility stability achieved by our mechanism and theoretically compare it with other mechanisms.
 Section \ref{sec:exp} presents the case studies.
 Section \ref{rw} discusses the related works.
 Finally, Section \ref{sec:con} concludes the paper.